What Is a Tack Weld and How Is It Used?

 Hot Tack Welds and Square Tack Welds

-Because a square tack carries more load than a simple tack, you must position it accurately and manage heat so the joint stays clean and true.
+Because a square tack carries more load than a simple tack, you must position it accurately and manage heat.
+This helps the joint stay clean and true.

 Both methods serve as temporary fixtures.
 They stop movement, limit distortion, and let you work with control instead of force.